 Moderator: Charles Farhadian

-Come and hear reflections from Rev. Graham Baird, a local pastor, and Imam Yama Niazi, a local imam, as they discuss important topics that Christians and Muslims might have in common and those that make for distinctions.
+Come and hear reflections from Dr. James Witty, a pastor and missionary, and Imam Yama Niazi, a local imam, as they discuss important topics that Christians and Muslims might have in common and those that make for distinctions.

 [A2] Grits & Oatmeal

 Their workshop title, “Grits & Oatmeal,” is the symbolic representation of their merging cultural heritages that results in an unusual breakfast pairing that their daughter Rochelle loves and frequently requests!
 They will discuss the dynamics of race and privilege from their respective vantage points as they have navigated life together.
 The audience will also be invited into a time of Q & A around the topics and examples raised.

 [A3] Homelessness: Changing the Question from What Can We Do for You? to What Can You Do For Us?

 After leading meal sharings with Friends without Homes in Santa Barbara for 13 years, we are in the midst of adjusting our mission and invite you in to consider how your work with the marginalized might change as well.
 A growing collaborative of 16 partners is learning to move from service to empowerment – from relief to justice.
 We are in the earliest stages of our journey and will reveal the full story in this workshop.